molily/molily.de/_posts/2017-11-25-robust-javascript.md

 TypeScript is a strict superset of ECMAScript.
 All valid ECMAScript code is also valid TypeScript, but TypeScript code with type annotations is usually not valid ECMAScript.

 This design decision makes learning and adopting TypeScript easier.
-You don’t have to forget everything you know about JavaScript and learn a new language, you focus on learning additional TypeScript features.
+You do not have to forget everything you know about JavaScript and learn a new language, you focus on learning additional TypeScript features.

 This is how the `sum` function with explicit type annotations may look like in TypeScript: